Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 “This is a breakthrough, and we’re incredibly proud of Diabetes UK’s legacy of research in this field, which dates back to the 1970s.
 It is exciting to be in a position where these life-changing systems are being rolled out on the NHS in England and Wales.

-“However, funding to rollout this technology to the people that need it is of paramount importance and we re-iterate the campaign call we made last month for government and the NHS to agree this.
+“However, funding to rollout this technology to the people that need it is of paramount importance and we re-iterate the campaign call we have made for the government and the NHS to agree this.
 We’ll also be working with the NHS to help ensure that everyone who could benefit from this technology has access to it as soon as possible in the phased rollout that has been agreed to achieve this.”

 Professor Partha Kar, national specialty adviser for diabetes at NHS England, said: